KnowFutures — Issue N°1

 04 — Inspire

-How might we inspire a deeper connection to the Arabic language, enabling individuals to learn and embrace it as part of their cultural identity?
+How Might We inspire a deeper connection to the Arabic language, enabling individuals to learn and embrace it as part of their cultural identity?

 Image Four

-Imagine if... learning Arabic became a journey of cultural discovery, where individuals not only mastered the language but also embraced it as a vibrant expression of their Arab identity.
+Learning Arabic became a journey of cultural discovery, where individuals not only mastered the language but also embraced it as a vibrant expression of their Arab identity.

 Image